 Factor in other key features of the service – no activity logs, lots of locations, apps for everything, Bitcoin support, the 30-day money-back guarantee – and ExpressVPN looks like a great choice of VPN for all your torrenting needs.(opens in new tab)

-Getting a VPN client installed and working properly can sometimes be a challenge, but the well-designed ExpressVPN website has clearly been set up to keep hassles to an absolute minimum.
+Getting a VPN app installed and working properly can sometimes be a challenge, but the well-designed ExpressVPN website keeps hassles to an absolute minimum.

-Log in to your account dashboard, for instance, and you don't have to hunt for a Download link.
-The website detects the type of device you're using, displays a Download button for that client, and enables grabbing a copy with one click.
+Log in to your account dashboard, for instance, and the website detects the type of device you're using, displays a Download button for that app, and enables grabbing a copy with one click.

-If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Amazon Fire, Mac, Android, Linux and more.
-Tapping any of these displays more download links and instructions.
+If you need something for another platform, clicking 'Set up on all your devices' takes you to links for Windows, iOS, Amazon Fire, Mac, Android, Linux and more.
+Selecting any of these displays more download links and instructions.

-The ExpressVPN Windows client has a comfortable and familiar interface which immediately makes you feel at home.
+The ExpressVPN Windows app has a comfortable and familiar interface which immediately makes you feel at home.
 A big On/Off button allows you to activate the service when required, a clear status display shows you the current server, a Choose Location button enables picking something else, and a menu button top-left gives speedy access to other features.
-This is a very strong PC VPN for Windows 10.

-The client also makes smart use of its system tray icon, too.
-Right-clicking displays a menu which includes your last three locations, and choosing one of those will get you connected immediately, without having to open the full client.
+The app makes smart use of its system tray icon, too.
+Right-clicking displays a menu which includes your last three locations, and choosing one of those will get you connected immediately, without having to open the full app.(opens in new tab)